 Jim Reed/Photodisc/Getty Images

-If you live near the East Coast, you don't want to procrastinate about making sure your home is ready for hurricane season.
-Once a big storm is bearing down, it may be too late to protect your property from high winds and flying debris.
+Officials warned that this could be the most active Atlantic hurricane season in years, and Hurricane Matthew is the latest example of those predictions coming true.
+If you live near the East Coast, you don’t want to procrastinate about making sure your home is ready.
+Once a big storm is bearing down, it may be too late to protect your property.

 RATE SEARCH: Shop today for a home equity line of credit.